dotnet/msbuild/documentation/wiki/Controlling-Dependencies-Behavior.md

 ## Not copying dependencies to output

-By default the above mentioned dependency types are being copied to build output directory during the build (provided the target failed [up-to-date check](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2015/msbuild/incremental-builds?view=vs-2015&redirectedfrom=MSDN#output-inference) and run).
+By default the above mentioned dependency types are copied to the build output directory during the build.
 There can be various scenarios where this behavior is not desired (examples: dependency is compile time only or contains a logic for build; component is plugin to a main app and there is a desire not to duplicate common dependencies in output).

-Overriding this logic depends on a type of dependency.
+Overriding this logic depends on the type of the dependency.

 ### Not copying Assembly Reference

-Copying can be opted out via [Private metadata on the Reference item](https://learn.microsoft.com/en-us/previous-versions/visualstudio/visual-studio-2015/msbuild/common-msbuild-project-items?view=vs-2015#reference) (which corresponds to the `Copy Local` property of the reference in the Visual Studio properties dialog for the reference):
+Copying can be opted out via [Private metadata on the Reference item](https://learn.microsoft.com/previous-versions/visualstudio/visual-studio-2015/msbuild/common-msbuild-project-items?view=vs-2015#reference) (which corresponds to the `Copy Local` property of the reference in the Visual Studio properties dialog for the reference):

 ```xml
 <ItemGroup>